Shubamium/ReduxTodos/README.md

 To do list app with Redux Toolkit as the state management

 ## Libraries:
--React
+- React
--React Redux
+- React Redux
--Redux Toolkit
+- Redux Toolkit
--Styled Component
+- Styled Component
--React Hook Form
+- React Hook Form